 In order for the coordinated outcome to be sustainable over time, the presence of a credible threat as a consequence of deviation is crucial.
 It is the threat of future retaliation that keeps coordination sustainable.
 Punishments often take the form of a change to competitive conditions, so a reduction in price or an increase in output, for a limited time or forever57.
-More severe punishments might involve going below the competitive price or output, i.e. engaging in a price war.
+More severe punishments might involve going below the competitive price or output, i.e. engaging

+55 Case FI/2005/0304: the wholesale national market for international roaming on public mobile networks, Brussels 16/12/2005, p.4 in a price war.
 Where collusion is on capacity or investment, the punishment may be to increase capacity or investment.
 If capacity decisions are irreversible, this may undermine the credibility of the threat of punishment (since retaliating by building more capacity cannot restore the collusive outcome, and is likely to make the punisher worse off).